 Previous depictions had all been all after the event, Christ seated on his throne.
 By contrast Michelangelo portrays the Last Judgment at the very moment it happens.
 Christ’s right leg is drawn back to give the impression of maximum energy and ‘terribilità’, the bodies (some 300) of saved and damned alike forming a cyclone orchestrated by one irrevocable gesture.

 The magnificient concentric piazza del Campidoglio that lies on Capitoline Hill was designed by Michelangelo in 1536 commissioned by Pope Paul III.

 Basilica di Santa Maria Sopra La Minerva, Piazza della Minerva

 Agonies behind him, the risen Christ lightly supports the emblem of his martyrdom.
 The first sculpture commissioned having developed a black mark in the cheek area, the statue here in the Church of Santa Maria Minerva is a substitute version, started by Michelangelo in Florence and finished off (some say all too compromisingly) by assistant, Pietro Urbino.

 Piazza della Repubblica

 The largest in the Empire, Diocletian’s baths were in Renaissance times mostly left intact, due to their distance from the Medieval city-centre.
 Michelangelo, in his 80s, inherited the skeleton of a new church already in place.
-Starting with the façade – a part of the caldarium – he remodeled the existing structure, putting in windows yet sparing on interior decoration so as to create a ‘theatre of light.’
+Starting with the façade – a part of the caldarium – he remodeled the existing structure of The Basilica of St. Mary of the Angels and the Martyrs, putting in windows yet sparing on interior decoration so as to create a ‘theatre of light.’
 Though other architects have rearranged and added a transept, that description still holds.